OSHA Sound Levels

 - Evaluate the PPE's attenuation and effectiveness for the specific workplace noise.

-- Provide affected employees with training and information so that they are aware of the hazards from excessive noise exposure.
+- Provide affected employees with training and information so that they are aware of the hazards of excessive noise exposure.

 Maintain records regarding monitoring and noise sampling, and provide workers with access to those records.